Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     alt=""
     >}}

-I now fell right at home.
+I now felt right at home.

 ## Reducing the noise